 The size, profitability and structure of your business can also influence your decision whether to close or sell it.

-- cancelling your business registrations, including business name and tax registrations
+Cancelling business registrations, including business name and tax registrations

 When selling or closing your business you must contact the Australian Tax Office (ATO) to:

-Lodge all activity statements, PAYG withholding reports, repay refunds of GST credits and pay outstanding tax debts.
+- Lodge final returns: Lodge all activity statements, PAYG withholding reports, repay refunds of GST credits and pay outstanding tax debts.

-This must be done within 21 days of ceasing business.
+- Cancel your GST: This must be done within 21 days of ceasing business.

-This must be done within 28 days of ceasing business.
+- Cancel your ABN: This must be done within 28 days of ceasing business.
 Cancelling your ABN will also cancel your AUSkey and GST registrations so it is important to make sure that you have met all other reporting and payment conditions.

-Under tax law you must keep records for five years.
+- Record keeping obligations: Under tax law you must keep records for five years.
 This includes records of sales (including the sale of your business), payments to employees and payments to other businesses.